 That balance between technical precision and emotional immediacy is what makes Home such a compelling work.

-The final print retains the warmth, rhythm and intimacy so central to Naomi Faifai’s practice, while also celebrating the craftsmanship of traditional screen printing.
-Highly considered and deeply personal, Home marks an important milestone in the artist’s career and presents a rare opportunity to collect a print by one of Aotearoa’s most exciting emerging artists.
+The final print retains the warmth, rhythm and intimacy so central to Naomi's practice, while also celebrating the craftsmanship of traditional screenprinting.
+Deeply personal, Home marks an important milestone in her career and presents a rare opportunity to collect a print by one of Aotearoa's most exciting emerging artists.